JosephBmbs/holbertonschool-higher_level_programming/python-import_modules/README.md

 ## Learning Objectives

-By completing this project, you will be able to explain the following concepts without the help of Google:
+By completing this project, i will be able to explain the following concepts without the help of Google:

 - Why Python programming is awesome
 - How to import functions from another file